GYG-be/gyg-be.github.io/Workouts.md

 ## Supplements

-When in doubt drink more filtered water.
+Avoid most supplements or time wasted on trying to figure out supplements; just use the MasterClass ... when in doubt drink more filtered water.

+There's maybe some reason to take magnesium citrate and zinc ... and vitamin D, but it's better to get more sun ... use iodine woundspray rather liberally

-We AVOID routine use of medications like the plague ... this does not mean that we NEVER take an aspirin ... but it does mean that we NEVER routinely take any form of medication.
+We AVOID routine use of medications like the plague ... this does not mean that we NEVER take an aspirin ... but it does mean that we never ROUTINELY take any form of medication.

 We are not averse to using supplements, but we are averse to using them as a crutch.

 # Listing of workouts

 Our aim with this listing is to never have to think about our next workout ... we want to have roughly 125 good workout ideas in the hopper, to have 25 that we work on at least once a month, to have five that we touch once a week and to have ONE main one that we are focusing on getting right.

+## Make it point to incorporate [Vigorous Lifestyle Intermittent Physical Activity (VILPA)](https://g.co/gemini/share/34ac54b0e887)

+It's not not just vigorous houseskeeping or chores or 5S, although there's no way to overdo that ... it's also about sorting books and moving different boxes of books up/down stairs ... it's important to NOT DRIVE, but rather add in the sprinting/speed walking breaks ... because sets of calisthenics reps or time on the exercycle are just not enough ... ***ALWAYS BE VILPA-ING***

+## Other workouts

-1) [Vigorous Lifestyle Intermittent Physical Activity](https://g.co/gemini/share/34ac54b0e887) ... not just vigorous houseskeeping or chores, moving heavy boxes up down stairs, but also adding in sprinting/speed walking breaks or sets of calisthenics reps -- alternate burpees, pushups, sit-ups, squats, burpees, pushups, sit-ups, squats ... possibly improving with or changing up with soilbag gardening weighted yoga
+1) Get up and down off the ground/floor more ... use every excuse to work in a few alternate burpees, pushups, sit-ups, squats, burpees, pushups, sit-ups, squats ... possibly improving with or changing up with soilbag gardening weighted yoga

 2) Speedwalk / hike with weighted pack